Real Toric Varieties: Interactions between their Geometry and their Topology: Topological Types in Low Dimension

 \subsection{Surfaces}

-\InsertBoxL{0}{ }[5] The topological types of all smooth real toric surfaces with compact real locus had previously been determined by C. Delaunay.
-This is Theorem~5.4.1 in \cite{delau2004}.
+{\InsertBoxL{0}{ }[5] The topological types of all smooth real toric surfaces with compact real locus had previously been determined by C. Delaunay, \textit{cf.} \cite[Theorem~5.4.1]{delau2004}.
 She distinguishes four types of bidimensional toric real structures: I, II, III, and IV.
 Our classification has as many types: $(2;0)_0$, $(1;1)_0$, $(1;1)_1$, and $(0;2)_0$.
 However, the two classifications do not only differ by names.
 Table~\ref{tab:dict_Del_2} is a dictionary from her vocabulary to ours.
-The determination of topological types of surfaces of type $(2;0)_0$ (i.e. with split torus) is a consequence of the classification of such toric surfaces, cf. the proposition of \S2.5 in \cite{Fulton:1993aa}.
-The only possibilities are blow-ups of Hirzebruch surfaces and of the projective plane.

-As a consequence, the only realisable differentiable surfaces are: the topological torus $\Sph^1\times\Sph^1$, and all non-orientable surfaces.
-The two unwound cases are a simple consequence of Proposition~\ref{prop:can_fib_properly_unwound}, the fact that $\Proj^1_\R$ is the only complete toric curve of type $(1;0)_0$, and that in both cases $H^1(\Z/2;N)$ does not vanish.
+We can determine the topological types of all surfaces of type $(2;0)_0$ by using the classification of toric surfaces under the action of split tori, \textit{cf.} \cite[\S2.5, Proposition]{Fulton:1993aa}.
+The only possibilities are blow-ups of Hirzebruch surfaces, and of the projective plane.
+As a consequence, the only realisable differentiable surfaces are: the product of two circles, and all non-orientable surfaces.
+In the two other unwound cases $(1;1)_0$ and $(0;2)_0$, we can only have the empty surface or the product of two circles.
+This is a simple consequence of Proposition~\ref{prop:can_fib_properly_unwound}, the fact that $\Proj^1_\R$ is the only complete toric curve of type $(1;0)_0$, and that in both cases $H^1(\Z/2;N)$ does not vanish.
 Only remains the case $(1;1)_1$.
 Those varieties are necessarily untwisted.
 Their cocharacter lattice is $\Z[\tau]$.
 Since we are interested in varieties with compact real loci, the fan of the canonical fibre is necessarily $\{\R_+(1+\tau);\{0\};\R_+(-1-\tau)\}$.
 The smoothness ensures that each half line is either a cone of the fan of the variety or the bisectrix of a bidimensional cone.
 Thus, we find three different real loci: $\Sph^2$, $\Proj^2(\R)$, or Klein's bottle.
 Figure~\ref{fig:111_surf} depicts the three possible sets of invariant cones of equivariant embeddings of $\Res\G{\C}$ with compact real loci.
-Table~\ref{tab:tpo_type_surfaces} summarises this discussion.
+Table~\ref{tab:tpo_type_surfaces} depicts the possible real loci of smooth and complete real toric surfaces.}